WORKSHOPS WITH INDUSTRY PROFESSIONALS

 S H A N O N K U L U P A C H

-BRAND - The dirty word to any creative being BUT super helpful.
-This will be about where you fit in the TV/Film world before you get to be Meryl Streep.
+BRAND - a dirty word to any creative being BUT super helpful.
+This workshop is about where you fit in the TV/Film world before you get to be Meryl Streep.
 What does your energy project just as you alone?
 Understanding how you are perceived just by your mannerisms, tone, clothes etc, helps to finding your type.
 Your “type” is where you start your TV/ Film journey.

 Shanon started screen acting in 2000 and has since worked with many of Australia's top casting directors an acted in TV and film.
 Shanon was nominated for Best Actress at the Melbourne 48 Film Festival.